Industry News

 “We have seen oversupply in areas such as office space, upper-limit residentials and in retail space…Demand has slowed down and developers will have to look for new pockets of value, especially in the lower end of the market,” he said.

-This means that 11.3 percent of the Sh392.7 billion gross loans extended to investors in land and houses by commercial banks over the years were not being serviced as at the end of June.
+This means that 11.3 percent of the Sh392.7 billion gross loans extended to investors in land and houses by banks over the years were not being serviced as of the end of June.

 A loan is considered non-performing if it remains unserviced for more than three months.

-As a result of financial difficulties, a huge number of investors have lost their properties to creditors – leading to a glut of repossessed homes that are being sold off cheaply across the country.
+As a result of financial difficulties, many investors have lost their properties to creditors – leading to a glut of repossessed homes that are being sold off cheaply across the country.

-Non-performing loans (NPLs) in the sector rose by Sh6.1 billion, or 15.8 per cent in April-June to Sh44.4 billion compared to the previous quarter as developers outpaced manufacturers (11.7 per cent) and traders (7.3 per cent) in growth of default on loans, official data from the CBK shows.
+NPLs in the sector rose by Sh6.1 billion, or 15.8 per cent in April-June to Sh44.4 billion compared to the previous quarter as developers outpaced manufacturers (11.7 per cent) and traders (7.3 per cent) in the growth of default on loans, official data from the CBK shows.